fpdevil/rise_of_machines/LogisticRegression.md

 `L(𝑤) = P(y|x; 𝑤)`

-This is read as the probability of sample belonging to class `y` given its features `x` parameterized by the weight `𝑤`.
+This is read as the probability of a sample belonging to class `y` given its features `x` parameterized by the weight `𝑤`.

 The likelihood function for the coefficients 𝑤₀ and 𝑤₁ may be written as under:

 ![alt_text](images/likelihood_codecogs.gif 'maximum likelihood')